ProtocolLLM: RTL Benchmark for SystemVerilog Generation of Communication Protocols: Background

 \subsection{HDL Code Generation with LLM}

 Recent works have revealed weaknesses of LLMs for HDL generation, particularly in synthesis compatibility, functional correctness, and verification logic quality.
 Benchmarks like RTLLM~\cite{RTLLM} and VerilogEval~\cite{liu2023verilogeval} show that LLMs frequently generate non-synthesizable HDL due to incorrect timing constructs, vendor-incompatible syntax, and structural flaws ~\cite{RTLLM, Assertllm, chang2023chipgpt, huang2024towards,thakur2023benchmarking,swaroopa2024evaluating}.
 Formal tools such as Cadence Jasper have further identified that up to $60\%$ of LLM-generated designs contain critical weaknesses like incorrect state transitions and bit-width mismatches \cite{gadde2024all, jha2024automated}, while iterative techniques such as counterexample-guided refinement offer only partial mitigation \cite{jha2024automated, huang2024towards}.
 Despite syntax improvements, logical correctness remains a persistent issue, with misconfigured ports, flawed carry logic, and incomplete FSM implementations reported by previous works.
-Verification logic, including testbenches and SystemVerilog Assertions (SVAs), often lacks coverage and adherence to industry practices like UVM \cite{pei2024betterv}, highlighting insufficient feedback integration.

-Unlike prior benchmarks that focus on isolated RTL modules or general-purpose logic generation, our work targets protocol-specific HDL generation, incorporating temporal and functional constraints derived from real-world datasheets.
+Unlike prior benchmarks (see~\autoref{tab:comparision}) that focus on isolated RTL modules or general-purpose logic generation, our work targets protocol-specific HDL generation, incorporating temporal \textbf{and} functional constraints derived from real-world datasheets.
 Furthermore, we introduce a multi-stage evaluation pipeline, including waveform-level validation, which more closely aligns with practical hardware verification flows.